 demand for high quality organic produce is ultimately a threat to the chemical

 and pharmaceutical industries according to

-because as well as promoting good health, organic products result in lower demands for pesticides, veterinary drugs and GM foods and thus are a continuing threat to multi national profits.
+Dr Paul Taylor of the Dr Rath Health Foundation, because as well as promoting good health, organic products result in lower demands for pesticides, veterinary drugs and GM foods and thus are a continuing threat to multi national profits.